samuell/idepub2html/README.md

-# Script to convert EPUB files from A*obe InDesign to HTML
+# Convert EPUB files from *dobe InDesign to HTML

 ## Usage